To see product details, add this item to your cart. You can always remove it later.

 "...Directions are easy to follow and it did dye it...."
 Read more

-Customers are mixed about the performance of the dye.
-Some mention that it did a very good job, while others say that it didn't work for them, the results can vary wildly, and the product is great but it took about 3 weeks to arrive despite that.
+Customers are mixed about the quality of the fabric dye.
+Some mention it did a very good job, is really effective, and produces perfect results.
+However, others say that the results came out unevenly, barely gave them any results, and can vary wildly.

 "It did what it was supposed to.
 TruthIs, seems like good stuff, but I can't compare it to anything as I have never bought any other dye."
 Read more

 Customers are mixed about the color of the dye.
-Some mention that it has great color strength, little to no bleed if properly used, and the pattern neither lost nor gained color.
-However, others say that the eveness of the color is not perfect, the color just bled out, and that the saturation was not quite as deep as they had hoped.
+Some mention it's perfect, has great color strength, and is consistent.
+However, others say that the color may not take uniformly, the evenness is not perfect, and the saturation is not quite as deep as they had hoped.

 "...PROS:Great color strength.
 Little to no bleed if properly used...."
 Read more